uihilab/HydroVerse-VR-Conference-Hub/README.md

 </p>

 ### 4. Research Bridge Live
-[cite_start]If a deeper discussion is needed, users can join a scheduled live video call with the author directly inside the VR environment.
+If a deeper discussion is needed, users can join a scheduled live video call with the author directly inside the VR environment.

 <p align="center">
   <img src="./docs/Figure12_VideoConf.png" width="600" title="Research Bridge Live">